 And it is the same thing the other way round.
 If you are on a trip in China, with a VPN you can watch UK Netflix from abroad or watch the BBC iPlayer.
 Furthermore, you can unblock content and get access to censored websites like Facebook or Twitter.
 So that answers the question - VPN connection what is it?

-Most journalists use a VPN to bypass censorship when they’re away.
+Most journalists connect to a VPN to bypass restrictions and censorship when they’re away.
 That way they can stay free on internet.

 To summarize, with a VPN you can protect your data and privacy and access websites and content that are usually restricted.